min2ha/ukwa-site/content/target/49758/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: We have voted to leave the EU, but not Europe: article by Theresa May

 Writing in Le Figaro, Prime Minister Theresa May explains how the UK will be a dependable partner for our friends in France and Europe after Brexit